The-Grand-Combination/The-Grand-Combo/README.md

 ![polling](https://user-images.githubusercontent.com/32886642/209735696-2d36c43b-fdb0-497c-a7ae-c9983106f57d.png)
 ![Community](https://user-images.githubusercontent.com/32886642/209602402-e39c39d9-4967-4056-85da-32d93a7eb803.png)

-The player's voice is always heard in TGC, the team makes constant polling about important decisions to help guide the mod's development.
+The player's voice is always heard in TGC; the team often polls the playerbase about important decisions to help guide the mod's development.
+Players can even directly suggest new content for TGC in our Discord server.
+Many of these suggestions make it in game, and several have even inspired full reworks of nations or regions.

 <img src="https://user-images.githubusercontent.com/32886642/209703700-c2908082-3eb5-4452-a373-376d7a91acbc.png" align="left"/>
 <br>

 [The Grand Combination](https://discord.gg/the-grand-combination-689466155978588176) is the home for this mod where you will find the most recent updates, discussions and answers.
-Please visit if you would like to suggest improvements, report bugs, tell us something interesting, be part of the polls or discuss history in a civil manner.
+Please visit if you would like to suggest improvements, report bugs, tell us something interesting, be part of the polls, or discuss history in a civil manner.

 <br clear="left"/>